wsingleton/jvm/README.md

 - The compressed binaries for Java v9 to Java v16 are provided by [OpenJDK](https://openjdk.java.net/)

 ## Limitations
-- Only known to work on Ubuntu 20.04.2 LTS
+- Only known to work on Ubuntu 19 and 20.
+Should work on any Linux distribution.
 - The Java v8 compressed binaries are provided by the developer of this tool.
+- No support for Java v7 or below